-- The proposed mixed-use development is anticipated to have approximately 100 market residential units, 10 non-market residential units and a 5,000 square foot commercial space which may include a daycare and/or medical offices.
+- The proposed mixed-use development includes 129 residential rental units, approximately 5,300 square feet of ground-floor commercial space (including an office) and a 2,500 square foot daycare on the second floor.
 Vehicle access will be from Nelson Street. - The development is proposing that Miles Street become a one-way street in order to minimize traffic impacts on Constance Avenue.
-The development also plans to provide a suite of transportation demand management measures (i.e. car share memberships for residents) to reduce parking demand and traffic generation. - The site is well serviced with transit and is within walking range to a wide variety of commercial and service amenities. - The Parking Bylaw requires 1.3 parking spaces per residential unit.
-The development is proposing 0.8 spaces per unit for residents and 0.1 spaces per unit for residential visitors.
-The majority of the parking variance being requested is for visitor parking which the Parking Bylaw requires significantly more than needed to accommodate the anticipated demand.
-The development plans on having a shared parking pool for residential visitors and the commercial land uses. - The site is expected to generate approximately 70 total vehicle trips per weekday PM peak hour.
-This is considered to be a nominal amount of traffic considering Esquimalt Road currently has approximately 9,000 vehicles during the PM peak hour. - The intersections of Esquimalt Road with Nelson Street and Admirals Road currently operate within capacity and are forecasted to continue operating within their capacity with the proposed development and background traffic growth.
+The development also plans to provide a suite of transportation demand management measures (i.e. car-share memberships for residents) to reduce parking demand and traffic generation. - The site is well serviced with transit and is within walking range to a wide variety of commercial and service amenities. - The Parking Bylaw requires 1.3 parking spaces per residential unit.
+The development is proposing 0.75 spaces/unit for residents and 0.1 spaces/unit for residential visitors.
+A parking variance is requested since the Parking Bylaw requires significantly more than is needed to accommodate the anticipated demand.
+The development plans on having a shared parking pool for residential visitors and the commercial land uses. - The site is expected to generate approximately 90 total vehicle trips per weekday PM peak hour.
+This is a nominal amount of traffic considering Esquimalt Road currently has approximately 800 vehicles during the PM peak hour. - The intersections of Esquimalt Road with Nelson Street and Admirals Road currently operate within capacity and are forecasted to continue operating within their capacity with the proposed development and background traffic growth.